Non-surgical treatment options provide relief from spine, back and neck pain for up to 95 percent of our patients.

-That’s why we begin with a conservative treatment approach, using the least invasive techniques possible to reduce your back pain.
+That’s why we begin with a conservative treatment approach, using the least invasive techniques possible to reduce your pain.

 Modifying or taking a break from an activity that aggravates inflammation can often give the inflammation time to heal.

-Physical therapy also helps reduce pain, improve movement and help prevent future back problems.
+Physical therapy also helps reduce pain, improve movement and help prevent future spine, back and neck problems.

-Using these medications to reduce your pain can help give other longer-term treatments—such as physical therapy—a chance to work.
+Using these medications to reduce your spine, back and neck pain can help give other longer-term treatments, such as physical therapy, a chance to work.

 Chiropractic treatment, massage therapy, aqua therapy and acupuncture provide alternative techniques and exercises to address the source of your pain.

 These innovative procedures provide detailed images of muscles, ligaments, tendons and nerves, allowing your doctor to more accurately direct the medication to the source of your pain.